PlainS1ght/The_Salamanca_Proyect/README.md

      the player, events and quests that can be found and compleated.
 (This is more a personal wish than a promise.
 I sincerly don't know if my programing skills can achive this or ever will).

+   * Inventory
+     + Unless you have certain cat's dimentional pocket, I highly doubt you can carry an infinite amount of items, so pack wisely traveler.
+     + Clothes with pockets can hold small items in small quantyties and some supplys.
+     + Doble layering is allowed and will improve armor, but will affect movement and atack speed
+     + The way to greatly expand the item inventory is with pouches, backpacks, pushcarts and husbandry (Equiping a horse with a backpack).
+They come in diferent sizes and purposes but not all can be used everywhere.

    * Survivability and Combat Skill Trees
      + All PaC shares the same survival skill tree.